yukikitayama/sql/regular_expression.md

 - `REGEXP` and `RLIKE` are synonyms for `REGEXP_LIKE()`
   - `col REGEXP 'expression'` is equal to `REGEXP_LIKE(col, 'expression')`
   - https://dev.mysql.com/doc/refman/8.4/en/regexp.html#operator_regexp
+- `+` is one or more instances of preceding element

 ## Technique